fu4303/portfolio-cassiecodes/src/posts/making-a-lil-me-part-2.md

 ## A little tip.

-You can pass the dom element itself straight into a GSAP tween, but when I'm animating stuff that'll be updating frequently, like mouse reactive animation, I tend to assign the DOM elements to variables so that the DOM is hit less.
+You can pass the DOM element itself straight into a GSAP tween, but when I'm animating stuff that'll be updating frequently, like mouse reactive animation, I tend to assign the elements to variables so that the DOM is hit less.
 It's only a small performance gain - but small wins are important with animation!

 ```js
 // Get the elements that we need